alcides/GeneticEngine/docs/source/genetic_operators.md

 )
 ```

-In that case, and according to the ParallelStep, a new generation with population size 1000 will have a) the best 50 individuals of the previous generation (5% of elistim); b) 50 new individuals (5% of novelty); and c) 900 individuals that are create as follows (90% according to the Sequence Step):
+In that case, and according to the ParallelStep, a new generation with population size 1000 will have a) the best 50 individuals of the previous generation (5% of elistim); b) 50 new individuals (5% of novelty); and c) 900 individuals that are create as follows (90% according to the Sequence Step weight):

 * First, 900 individuals will be selected using a tournament each.
 For each tournament, 5 individuals are chosen at random from the original population, and the best will pass to the next step.
 * The 900 individuals selected via tournament have a 1% probability of being crossover with another individual.
 Otherwise they will remain to the next step.